secured lock Secured with SHA-256 Encryption

 If your license is due for renewal soon, you might wonder: ‘Can I renew my driver’s license online?’ or ‘How do I get my first driver’s license?’
 Remember, driving without a valid driver’s license in Minnesota is illegal.

 Driving without a driver’s license can result in a fine.
-This guide will help you answer these questions and provide other relevant information on the license renewal procedures in Minnesota.
+This guide will help you answer these questions and provide other relevant information like how to get insurance on your driver’s license in Minnesota.

 The Federal Government started enforcing the REAL ID Act, passed by Congress in 2005, establishing minimum security standards for license issuance.